code-rk-09/Sales-report-and-forecasting/README.md

-# Sales-report-and-forecasting
+# Sales-report-and-forecasting using power bi
-Using database of company analyse sales , individual sales person contribution and forecasting
+Using database of company analyse sales , individual sales person contribution and forecasting using Power Bi.